j4asper/dmr.py/README.md

 ## Contributing:
 I would be more than happy if those who know how to make pull requests, contribute with code!

-## ToDo
+## ToDo:
 - [x] Add from_dict and to_dict functions.
 - [x] Add documentation with all possible values.
 - [ ] Scrape more parts of the DMR site to get even more data.
 - [x] Add more broad tests with different types of cars or bikes.

 ## Issue we can't do anything about.
 If you have used this tool, you might notice that it is slow AF.
 That is probably due to our government using multiple 80-100 GB XML files as the databse for all vehicles in Denmark.
 It roughly takes about 3 seconds to do a lookup on the DMR site.
 Caching is __highly__ recommended!

+## License Plates for testing:
+You can use all the license plates listed in [**This file**](https://github.com/j4asper/dmr.py/blob/main/license_plates.txt 'Click here') for testing.
+If a license plate turns out to be invalid, please remove it and make a PR, or create an issue stating this.